EleutherAI/lm-evaluation-harness/lm_eval/tasks/mmlu-pro-plus/README.md

 Title: `MMLU-Pro+: Evaluating Higher-Order Reasoning and Shortcut Learning in LLMs`

-Abstract: `xisting benchmarks for large language models (LLMs) increasingly struggle to differentiate between top-performing models, underscoring the need for more challenging evaluation frameworks.
+Abstract: `Existing benchmarks for large language models (LLMs) increasingly struggle to differentiate between top-performing models, underscoring the need for more challenging evaluation frameworks.
 We introduce MMLU-Pro+, an enhanced benchmark building upon MMLU-Pro to assess shortcut learning and higher-order reasoning in LLMs.
 By incorporating questions with multiple